h2oai/h2o-3/h2o-docs/src/product/admissible.rst

         asf

 Here's the infogram which shows that ``PAY_0`` and ``PAY_2`` are the only admissible attributes, given the default thresholds.
-Most of the bill or payment features are either redundant or redudant and unsafe.
+Most of the bill or payment features either have low predictive value, or low predicted value and are unsafe.

 .. figure:: images/infogram_fair_credit.png
    :alt: H2O Fair Infogram